czottmann/obsidian-actions-uri/docs/routes/monthly-note.md

 parent: New Routes
 ---

-# `/daily-note`
+# `/monthly-note`
+<span class="tag tag-version">v1.3+</span>

-These routes deal with reading, writing and updating daily notes.
-Their URLs start with `obsidian://actions-uri/daily-note/…`.
+These routes deal with reading, writing and updating monthly notes.
+Their URLs start with `obsidian://actions-uri/monthly-note/…`.

-All routes listed here will test whether Daily Note functionality is enabled in Obsidian and if not, will return an `x-error` callback.
-Both the official core plugin and the [@liamcain](https://github.com/liamcain)'s community plugin [Periodic Notes](https://github.com/liamcain/obsidian-periodic-notes) are supported.
-The configurations from those plugins is honored, i.e. date format, the set folder for daily notes etc. are taken into account when fetching, creating and updating notes.
+All routes listed here will test whether Monthly Note functionality is enabled in Obsidian and if not, will return an `x-error` callback.
+(Monthly Notes are a feature of [@liamcain](https://github.com/liamcain)'s community plugin [Periodic Notes](https://github.com/liamcain/obsidian-periodic-notes).)
+The settings made in the plugin's UI are honored, i.e. date format, the set folder for monthly notes etc. are taken into account when fetching, creating and updating notes.

 <div id="toc"></div>